Mental Health Facilities Dayton, WA

 Sequoia Counseling Services Inc - 45.0 miles from Dayton, WA

 Sequoia Counseling Services Inc is a mental health treatment center in Lewiston, ID, located at 531 Bryden Avenue, 83501 zip code area.
 Sequoia Counseling Services Inc provides outpatient treatment.
-Sequoia Counseling Services Inc offers behavior modification, activity therapy and trauma therapy to children / adolescents, young adults and seniors 65 or older.
-Sequoia Counseling Services Inc also supports people with serious mental illness, children/adolescents with serious emotional disturbance and transitional age young adults.
-Additional services at Sequoia Counseling Services Inc consist of family psychoeducation, suicide prevention services and case management.
+Sequoia Counseling Services Inc offers cognitive behavioral therapy, dialectical behavior therapy and individual psychotherapy to children / adolescents, young adults and seniors 65 or older.
+Sequoia Counseling Services Inc also supports children/adolescents with serious emotional disturbance, people with serious mental illness and transitional age young adults.
+Additional services at Sequoia Counseling Services Inc consist of court-ordered outpatient treatment, case management and psychosocial rehabilitation services.

 Learn More